garrettsutula/aws-solutions-architect-associate-notes/notes/elb.md

 ### Path Patterns
 Load balancer forwards requests based on the URL path, and route requests to different target groups.
 Useful for microservices architecture.

+### Server Name Identification (SNI)
+A TLS extension that allows ELBs to provide TLS certificates that match the domain names for which they are configured.